TimeDelta/auto-psych-nosology/README.md

 This ensures that any observed alignment reflects genuine structural similarities rather than trivial lexical overlap, preventing a biased alignment metric.

 ### Partitioning
 Two complementary strategies were tested for discovering mesoscale structure in the multiplex psychopathology graph.
 First, a hierarchical stochastic block model (hSBM) [19], which provides a probabilistic baseline that infers discrete clusters by maximizing the likelihood of observed edge densities across multiple resolution levels.
 This family of models gives interpretable, DSM-like partitions together with principled estimates of uncertainty, but inherits hSBM’s familiar computational burdens—quadratic scaling in the number of vertices and a rigid parametric form for block interactions.
+This was used as a baseline.

 Second, a **recurrent Graph Convolutional Network Self-Compressing Autoencoder (rGCN-SCAE)** tailored to the heterogeneous, typed graph.
 The encoder is a recurrent GCN that outputs a #Nodes x #Clusters latent assignment matrix.
 This latent space is regularized with Louizos et al.’s hard-concrete (L0) gates [20]:

 - **Cluster gates** drive automatic selection of the surviving latent clusters.
 - **Relation-specific inter-cluster gates and matrices** learn which cluster-to-cluster connections matter for each edge type, allowing the model to treat, for example, “symptom ↔ diagnosis” edges differently from “treatment ↔ biomarker” edges.
 - **Absent-edge modelling via negative sampling** penalizes trivial solutions that would otherwise route every node type into its own cluster; the decoder explicitly contrasts observed edges with sampled non-edges drawn within each graph.

 Because the encoder operates directly on the supplied `edge_index`, the model supports cyclic connectivity and multiplex relation types without special handling.
 The decoder mirrors this flexibility, enabling reconstruction of directed feedback motifs that are pervasive in psychiatric knowledge graphs.

 A practical limitation of the rGCN-SCAE architecture is that it is trained on a single, fixed multiplex graph, which constitutes only one effective training example.
 Without a distribution of graphs, the model risks overfitting to idiosyncratic topological patterns rather than learning generalizable relational principles.